-Example: You earn $600 per week and receive a 20% impairment rating.
+Example: You earned $600 per week before your injury and receive a 20% impairment rating.
 You will receive $420 per week (70% of $600) for 60 weeks (3 weeks x 20).

-To calculate your supplemental income benefits, take the difference between 80% of your average weekly wage before your injury and your post-injury wages.
-You will receive 80% of that amount, subject to the same maximum as impairment income benefits.
+As long as you qualify, you can receive supplemental income benefits for up to 401 weeks.
+To calculate the weekly benefit amount, take the difference between 80% of your pre-injury wage before your injury and your post-injury wages.
+You will receive 80% of that amount, subject to the same maximum and minimum as impairment income benefits.

 Example: Suppose you have a permanent impairment rating of 30%.
 You used to earn $600 per week before your injury, but now you earn $200 per week.
-80% of your pre-injury wage is $480.
-Subtract your post-injury wage of $200 from that amount, to get $280.
-You will receive 80% of $280, or $244 per week.
+Subtract $200 from $480 (80% of your pre-injury wage) to get $280; you will receive 80% of $280, or $244 per week.